onfido/onfido-sdk-ui/README.md

 ### 3. Initialiser code

-An example of how the plugin is initialised with all the available options used.
+An example of how the SDK is initialised with all the available options used.
 These are broken down into more detail below.

 ```js
 Onfido.init({